lorrden/SwiftDBFKit-BugFixes/DBFKit/DBFKit.docc/Developer/Catalog.md

 // since we can only insert strings into rows using the addRow function, getBoolValue helps convert your bool into a string the DBFReader/Writer can interpret
 // getDateValue acts similarlily to getBoolValue, but is meant for dates obviously!
 // getBoolValue is supposed to be able to take the DBF value and return the boolean representation of it
+// likewise convertToTimestamp converts a given date to a dbf string which DBFKit can write
+// convertTimestampToDate converts out of whatever convertToTimestamp makes
 ```

 ## DBFWriter (Class)